Kanishka-Developer/LUGBook/CONTRIBUTING.md

 ### Format your posts according to the template below.

+### Add your post to the index file of the folder it is in.

 ### All posts must be written in English.

 ### Keep the folder name as consise as possible.
 For example, `how-to-exit-vim` instead of `how-to-exit-vim-from-insert-mode`.
 Your post title may be as long as required.